Wombo

-Wombo (stylized as WOMBO) is a Canadian image manipulation mobile app released in 2021 that uses a provided selfie to create a deepfake of a person lip-synced to one of various songs.
+Wombo (stylized as WOMBO) is a Canadian tech startup centered around AI.
+Their flagship product is an app titled Dream, released in 2021, that has features such as using a provided selfie to create a deepfake of a person, text to image generation, and more.

-Features

-WOMBO allows users to take a new or existing selfie and then select a song from a curated list to create a video that artificially moves the selfie's head and lips in synchrony with the song.
-The app works for any and all images that resemble a face, although it works best for three-dimensional characters where they are looking at the camera straight on.
-These songs are usually related to internet memes, and include "Witch Doctor" and "Never Gonna Give You Up".
-The head movements created are from existing choreography recorded by a performer who produces specific eye, face and head movements for each song, and are mapped onto the inputted image through artificial intelligence being used to tag the parts of a human face.
-All outputted videos include a large, obvious watermark, and aim not to look too much like the video is real.
+Company

+Wombo was founded by Ben-Zion Benkhin.
+Based in Toronto, the company produces generative artificial intelligence entertainment apps which have surpassed more than 200 million downloads as of 2024.

+In March 2021, Wombo launched its first app, also called Wombo, which generated lip-sync videos from user selfies.
+The company also launched a text-to-image generator app called Wombo Dream in October 2021.
+In 2023, the company shut down its original app due to copyright issues, and they launched Wombo Meme, a tool for creating memes from selfies.

+WOMBO Dream

+Dream is an image and video generation app powered by Stable Diffusion.
+It can be used to create images from text using a variety of style presets.
+It can also generate a deepfake using 5-10 images of source material.

 The app includes a premium tier, which gives users priority processing time and no in-app ads.

-Wombo processes images in the cloud, unlike earlier apps such as FaceApp.
+Wombo processes images in the cloud.
 CEO Ben-Zion Benkhin says that all user data is deleted after 24 hours.

 Development

-Wombo was developed in Canada and launched in February 2021 after a beta period in January.
+Dream was developed in Canada and launched in February 2021 after a beta period in January.
 Wombo CEO Ben-Zion Benkhin says he got the idea for the app in August 2020.
-The name of the app comes from the slang term "wombo combo" from console game Super Smash Bros.
-Melee.
 The app is available on both the App Store and Google Play Store.